 - Reach the closed guard, or if you’re already there, that’s nice.

-- Chose one opponent’s arm to attack, then grip the wrist lightly so your opponent cannot detect your attack intent.
+- Choose one opponent’s arm to attack, then grip the wrist lightly so your opponent cannot detect your attack intent.

 - Use your legs to break your opponent’s posture.
 Meanwhile, isolate the arm and use your free hand to control the target arm.